-We have validated that all our Airborne isolation rooms are fully functioning with regard to the mechanics of ventilation.
-We are prepared to care in the Emergency Department, Imaging Department, Critical Care or Med-Surg, depending on the needs of the patient.
+We have validated that all our Airborne isolation rooms are fully functioning and are tested on a routine schedule.
+We are prepared to care for suspect patients in the Emergency Department, Critical Care or Med-Surg, depending on the needs of the patient.